andycroll/andycroll.com/_posts/2017/2017-12-11-set-title-in-the-view-template-using-content-for.md

 ## Instead of…

-...using an instance variable in the controller...
+…using an instance variable in the controller…

 ### `things_controller.rb`